 After at least nine appearances before a parole board that ended in a denial of his release because he refused to admit guilt, Tiedjen again appealed to the courts in 2017, stating that new evidence — which he pried from the government himself via a Freedom of Information Act request — was withheld at his trial 32 years ago.
-This, along with advances in crime scene reenactments, led him to believe that on the night in question, as he was fast asleep in his bed, a heartbroken McGary wrapped his hands in a flannel shirt, drew a target using his own blood on his forehead, then used a long-barreled rifle to shoot himself between the eyes.
-Ohio prosecutors maintain that Tiedjen gunned down McGary amid a drunken tussle.
+This, along with advances in forensics and crime scene reenactments, led him to believe that on the night in question, as he was fast asleep in his bed, a heartbroken McGary wrapped his hands in a flannel shirt, drew a target using his own blood on his forehead, then used a long-barreled rifle to shoot himself between the eyes.
+Ohio prosecutors, however, still maintain that Tiedjen gunned down McGary amid a drunken tussle.

 McGary and Tiedjen’s friendship was undeniably tight.
-According to the court documents, the two young men “were as close as natural brothers.”
+According to court documents, the two young men “were as close as natural brothers.”
 In the years prior to his death, McGary has been taken in by his friend’s family, and just months prior, the two had moved into their own apartment together in Cleveland’s Slavic Village neighborhood; back then, Tiedjen was working at a junkyard pulling grease from motors, he said.
 The night of McGary’s death, the two housemates had been out at the bars drinking — McGary had been dealing with a break-up from his girlfriend.
 According to Tiedjen, after the two arrived home drunk, McGary helped him to bed and then likely, as he normally did at night, took a bath.
 Tiedjen says he found McGary dead in his room the next morning, curled up near the foot of his bed with a one-inch stab wound to the chest and a bullet wound from a .22-caliber rifle directly between the eyes.
 A circle drawn in blood was on his forehead and a knife in a pool of blood remained on McGary’s bed, as police later detailed, and the rifle was lying across his feet.
 He was dead.

 Panicked, and with an unpaid phone bill, Tiedjen ran from his apartment to the nearest payphone to call his mother, he said, recalling that back then, “Mom was the person that I called because mom always had all the answers.”

 Tiedjen was 13 years old when his mother pulled him from school to work alongside his father and help make ends meet for the family.
 In 1989, Tiedjen said, he had about a 3rd-grade education level.
 That day, he said, he was deeply confused about how to handle the discovery of his best friend’s dead body.
 And when he was unable to reach his mom by payphone and now out of quarters, he decided to walk to the home of a girl he knew whose father was a sheriff’s deputy.
 They were soon able to get ahold of his mother, who helped him notify the authorities about McGary's death.
-After police looked at the crime scene that afternoon, Tiedjen — who in 1989 was on probation for an alleged rape in 1985 — received a call back for questioning and turned up at the local Justice Center.
+After police looked at the crime scene that afternoon, Tiedjen — who in 1989 was on probation for a disputed rape in 1985 — received a call back for questioning and turned up at the local Justice Center.